I was at a conference in Oslo and someone asked the question straight out:

 It's an ecosystem, not a company

 Stockholm works because it's had time to work.
-Skype, Spotify, the Stardoll mafia, most recently Sana.
-Internet and dotcom companies have existed there since the late 90s.
+Skype, Spotify, the Stardoll mafia, most recently Sana — sold to Workday for $1.1 billion in autumn 2025.
+1 Internet and dotcom companies have existed there since the late 90s.
 Old finance guys with deep pockets are deep into tech.
 The private equity world is right next to it.
 It's a full ecosystem that has existed for decades.

 Take one of our angels as an example.
 He's invested in over 30 companies, helped build several earlier ones, has an exit behind him, has money — and most importantly, he reinvests that money in the ecosystem.
 That's where the magic lives.

 Because it's one thing when a company sells and the money lands straight in the founders' pockets.
 It's something else entirely when that money comes back into the next company.
-Or take the Norwegian Oil Fund: kroner from Norwegian oil parked in Tesla and other foreign companies.
-Fine returns — but it doesn't build a domestic ecosystem.
+Or take the Norwegian Oil Fund: kroner from Norwegian oil parked in Tesla — the fund is one of Tesla's largest external owners with over $5 billion in the position — and thousands of other foreign companies.
+2 Fine returns — but it doesn't build a domestic ecosystem.
 You have to invest in your own.

 And when ten, twenty, a hundred of these people reinvest at the same time, something happens: the early capital required to break loose becomes available.
 You can put together a board where someone has already taken a company from zero to fifty employees.
 Someone who has done an exit.
 Someone who already has the contacts and knows how to sell a B2B product to a large customer.